dimagi/dimagi_lake/README.md

     </property>
     </configuration>
     ```
+5. Download Postgres driver Jar from here https://jdbc.postgresql.org/download.html and put it in $SPARK_HOME/jars directory.

-5. Your Hive Metastore is now ready.
+Your Hive Metastore is now ready.

 ### Integration with HQ Codebase
 At the moment Dimagi lake reuses HQ code to pull out the records for the given ids.
 Therefore, it depends on the HQ code base and hence it uses same python environment as HQ and should also know where the HQ code is residing in the system.